Last Updated on May 7, 2024

 Find the right Realtor

-Find a realtor who has a great reputation in the real estate community and one who maintains a solid rapport with other agents.
-The realtor you choose should not be fearful of making a call to the listing agent prior to submitting an offer, in order to ask what’s most important to the seller.
-It is also crucial that you have a realtor who is adept at filling out contracts.
-There have been many times buyers have missed out in multiple offer situations because of sloppy paperwork submitted by their realtor, which becomes a very unfortunate situation all around.
+Find a realtor who has a great reputation in the real estate community and who maintains a solid rapport with other agents.
+The realtor you choose should not be afraid to make a call to the listing agent prior to submitting an offer in order to ask what’s most important to the seller.

 Keep reading: What’s a buy down?